You invested in a website. It looks professional. It explains what you do. But when you search for your business on Google, it’s nowhere to be found.

 7. You’re Targeting Impossible Keywords

-If you’re a new Houston HVAC company trying to rank #1 for “air conditioning,” you’re competing with national brands with decades of SEO investment.
+You’re a new Houston HVAC company trying to rank for “air conditioning.”
+You’re competing against national brands with decades of SEO.
+You won’t win.

 8. Your Competition Is Simply Stronger